NateSpangler/startup/notes.md

 The simon code helped me to understand how to implement react and make the website interactive.

 However, I had used chatgpt to write a lot of the ball.jsx and play.jsx files so I had to redo those and switch some things because it was super buggy.

+I had to take away my powerup idea because it wasn't working well.
+I also made it so there is only one ball.

+I learned that you have to be super sareful when AI writes code, you have to understand every bit.
+Preferably, you write the code and then use AI to correct your code.